Skip Sub Menu

 What is the time commitment?

 In addition to the required courses, Changemaker Scholars will participate in community projects/mini internship the springs of their first and second years, at a minimum.
-Internships will be approximately 5 hours a week.
+These experiences are approximately 5-10 hours a week.

 Does this mean I shouldn’t be involved in other things?